exercism/julia/concepts/parametric-types/about.md

 _A collection of what?_

-Each vector (or set) is a collection of elements with some uniform type, which can either be specified with a _parameter_ in braces `{ }`, or omitted for type inference to determine.
+Each Vector (or Set) is a collection of elements with some uniform type, which can either be specified with a _parameter_ in braces `{ }`, or omitted for type inference to determine.

 ```julia-repl
 julia> v = [1, 2, 3]